ntoand/previs/README.md

 - Upgrade client web app from Angular 5 to Angular 6
 - Add Google Analytics to production site
+- Add email notification when conversion is complete

 ### v0.5.0